Thank you, Scott Shannon, and thanks to all of you for being with us.

 And then she said this.

-She said the court has settled a politically charged issue in a volatile season of a presidential election, particularly in this circumstance, writings on the court should turn the national temperature down and not up.
+She said, the court has settled a politically charged issue in a volatile season of a presidential election, particularly in this circumstance.

-And for present purposes, our differences are far less important than our unanimity in this case, and all nine of justices agree on the outcome of the case.
+And for present purposes, our differences are far less important than our unanimity in this case.

 So that is the message that Americans should take home.

-The fact that a justice acknowledges the political environment, especially with a divided country in a presidential election year, uh I found pretty fascinating to me.
+The fact that a justice acknowledges the political environment, especially with a divided country in a presidential election year, I found pretty fascinating to me.

 This was the right decision.

-I I thought it was a slam dunk.
+I thought it was a slam dunk.

-And I Felt that Donald Trump was addressing that when he went out and spoke today, and we'll ask him about it at the bottom of the hour.
+And I felt that Donald Trump was addressing that when he went out and spoke today, and we'll ask him about it at the bottom of the hour.

 Donald Trump's not been charged with insurrection, let alone convicted of insurrection.